mplspunk/awesome-privacy-engineering/README.md

 ### Differential Privacy and Federated Learning
 ---
 * [A Friendly, Non-Technical Introduction to Differential Privacy](https://desfontain.es/privacy/friendly-intro-to-differential-privacy.html) - Blog post that provides simple explanations for the core concepts behind differential privacy.
+* [A List of Real-World Uses of Differential Privacy](https://desfontain.es/privacy/real-world-differential-privacy.html) - Blog post that compiles a list of real-world deployments of differential privacy, with their privacy parameters.
 * [Differential Privacy at the U.S. Census Bureau](https://youtu.be/pT19VwBAqKA) - Video on how differential privacy is being implemented in the U.S. Census.
 * [Privacy-Preserving AI](https://www.youtube.com/watch?v=4zrU54VIK6k) - Video on Privacy Preserving AI (Andrew Trask) | MIT Deep Learning Series
 * [PySyft](https://github.com/OpenMined/PySyft) - PySyft is a Python library for secure and private Deep Learning.